Declan-Stockdale-Garbutt/streamlit_calcudoku_solver/README.md

 ## App deployment

 ### Heroku
-This app has been deployed on Heroku.
-Heroku has undergone updates since deployment and app may no longer be functional
+This app has been deployed on Heroku https://calcudokusolver.herokuapp.com/ Heroku has undergone updates since deployment and app may no longer be functional

 ### Run Locally
 ```bash